 A. Yes, the Tiffin Police Department has an active House check Program.
 Prior to going on vacation come into or call the Police Department and they will place you on a list.
 Be prepared to list the license plate numbers of any vehicles left at the house, and the name and phone numbers of anyone who will be responsible for the location while you are gone.
-Officers check this list prior to the beginning of their shift and make every effort to drive by these residences to see if there is any suspicious activity.
+Officers check this list at the beginning of their shifts and make every effort to drive by these residences to see if there is any suspicious activity.

 Q. I have had several phone calls from people representing themselves as police officers calling and asking for donations for this and that!
 Are the callers really police officers?
 I would like to help, but it sounds "fishy" to me.